TheOdinProject/curriculum/README.md

 Hi I'm Cesar and this is my google homepage and google search result page project desing... so far I just learn a ton of things everything from use ubuntu to use git.

+If you want to... you can check my files and see how I get this pages done. git@github.com:Cesar-rdgz/google-homepage.git

 # Welcome to The Odin Project Curriculum